bor0/gidti/manuscript/chapter4.md

-# 4. Introduction to Idris
+# 4. Programming in Idris

 In this chapter, we will introduce Idris' syntax, by defining functions and types.